If you’re looking to design and print your own custom t-shirts, you’ve likely encountered these two terms — DTG printing

 If you’ve never printed your own custom shirts before, follow these best practices and study up on the different ways your shirts can be produced.
 Whether you’re creating custom t-shirts for a creative project, a fundraising campaign, or another reason, understanding the printing process will help you make the best possible decisions.

 What’s the Difference Between DTG and Screen Printing?

-Screen printing is the more traditional technique that involves pushing the ink onto the fabric through a stencil, while direct to garment is a newer method that uses a printer to apply the ink to the shirt.
+Screen printing is the more traditional technique that involves pushing the ink onto the t-shirt fabric through a stencil, while direct to garment is a newer method that uses a printer to apply the ink to the shirt.